 Business AffairsBill of Rights

-In order to protect the dramatist’s unique vision, which has always been the strength of the theatre, s/he needs to understand this fundamental principle: dramatists own and control their work.
+In order to protect the dramatist’s unique vision, which has always been the strength of the theatre, you need to understand this fundamental principle: dramatists own and control their work.
 The Guild recommends that any production involving a dramatist incorporate a written agreement in which both theatres/producers and writers acknowledge certain key rights with each other.

 In Process and Production